divy6976/DevMatch-Backend/README.md

-# DevTinder
+# DevMatch

-DevTinder is a simple matchmaking app for developers.
+DevMatch is a simple matchmaking app for developers.
 Connect with like-minded coders, send requests, and build your dev network.

 ---